Naitreey/notes-and-knowledge/cs/database/rdbms/mysql.rst

 - JSON column can be assigned a default value only if the value is written as an expression, even if the expression value is a literal.

 - index.
 JSON column can not be indexed directly.

-You can create an index on a generated column that extracts a scalar value from the JSON column.
+  * Workaround: create an index on a virtual generated column that extracts a scalar value from the JSON column.

 - 构建 JSON 的方法.